 '''

 <IfModule mod_weblogic.c>

-WebLogicHost my-weblogic-server-com
+WebLogicHost myweblogic.example.com

+'''

+'''

 WebLogicPort 7001

 Debug ALL

 DebugConfigInfo ON

 WLLogFile /tmp/wl-proxy.log

 </IfModule>

 '''

 5. To proxy requests by MIME type, add a MatchExpression line to the IfModule block.
 Note that if both MIME type and proxying by path are enabled, proxying by path takes precedence over proxying by MIME type.